 The "How can I help you?" section is standardized text.
 As I am a science librarian in my other professional work at Yale, I have skill sets that might be helpful to you, depending on your project(s):

-- Citing when writing in (La)TeX (a typesetting system commonly used in math-heavy disciplines)
+- Citing when writing in (La)TeX (a typesetting system used in math-heavy disciplines like physics and astronomy)

 - Databases such as Web of Science, Scopus, the ADS (astronomy), and GeoScienceWorld

-- Google Scholar and other Google products (advanced searching tricks)
+- Google Scholar and other Google products (advanced searching tricks, troubleshooting)

 - RSS feeds and readers